 Huntingdon College is pleased to receive and review applications for admission from international students.
-Since correspondence for international admission can be extensive and time consuming, it is strongly recommended that students apply by May 15 for fall semester, and by October 15 for spring semester.
+Since correspondence for international admission can be extensive and time consuming, it is strongly recommended that students apply by May 15th for the fall semester, and by October 15th for the spring semester.

 Huntingdon is authorized under the United States Immigration and Nationality Act to enroll nonimmigrant alien students.
-These students are required to follow the prescribed admissions procedures and to take either the Test of English as a Foreign Language examination (TOEFL), the SAT I, or the ACT, and to provide an official statement of financial resources sufficient to support educational costs.
+These students are required to follow the prescribed admissions procedures below and to take either the Test of English as a Foreign Language examination (TOEFL), the SAT I, or the ACT, and to provide an official statement of financial resources sufficient to support educational costs.